vanberge/cow-says-daily-news/README.md

     Scrape NewsAPI.org for top headlines in the us (25 maximum articles) and return a clean JSON list containing the `title`, `url`, and `source.name`.

 2.  **Step 2: Classify News**
     The script iterates through each headline an uses Google's Gemini API to classify each one into a predefined category (e.g., `Politics`, `Technology`, `Other`).
 The classified articles are stored in a Python dictionary.
+It also filters for some social media or horoscope to ensure the news headlines are valuable.

 3.  **Step 3: Build HTML Post**
     A Python function dynamically generates a single, self-contained HTML string.
 This string includes all the CSS needed to render the responsive "speech bubble," the formatted news lists with links, and the cow `pre` (monospace) art.